alexharkess/TreeBark/README.md

 # TreeBark
-Extracting a newick string from a phylogenetic tree image
+Automatically extract a newick string from a phylogenetic tree image in many formats